 Available in six colours, four upholstery types, five base frame variants, and eco-friendly covers, there is a Yonda for everyone.
 It’s no wonder that the Yonda range has won the Red Dot Awards’ Best of the Best in the product design category and the IF Design Award – full points on all design criteria.

 Image by ‘The Subdivision’

 Explore Wilkhahn’s Yonda range here, visit their website here or send an enquiry directly to the Wilkhahn team here.

-We think you might like this story about stackable solutions for space saving design.
+We think you might like this story about Reshaping executive spaces for the new era of work

 Keep up to date with the latest and greatest from our industry BFF's!